How to run a program as Administrator via Command Prompt?

 Running Programs with Command Prompt

-To run programs in the command prompt with administrative privilege, you will have to use a built-in utility in Windows called Runas.
-Runas is a command line interface utility that allows you to run programs on your computer with different permissions that your user account provides.
+To run programs in the command prompt with administrative privileges, you have to use a built-in utility in Windows called Runas.
+Runas is a command-line interface utility that allows you to run programs on your computer with different permissions than your user account provides.

 The utility follows a simple syntax that is quite easy to understand.
-Below is the most generic syntax for Runas that you can use to run a program.
+Below, you can find the most generic syntax for Runas, which can be used to run a program.

 runas /user:USERNAME "FILEPATH"

-In the above command, we’re providing a user account that is to be used to run the program that is located at the provided file path.
-To run the program as an administrator, you will have to simply provide the command with an admin account.
-Once you do that, the program at the specified file path will be run with administrative privileges.
+In the above command, we are providing a user account to be used for running the program located at the provided file path.
+To run the program as an administrator, you simply need to provide the command with an admin account.
+Once you do that, the program at the specified file path will be executed with administrative privileges.

-Now that you’re aware of the basic syntax for using the runas utility, it is important to figure out the file path of the program that you want to execute.
-In a graphical user interface, the File Explorer keeps a record of our current location and uses that when we want to execute a program.
+Now that you’re aware of the basic syntax for using the Runas utility, it is important to figure out the file path of the program you want to execute.
+In a graphical user interface, File Explorer keeps a record of our current location and uses it when we want to execute a program.

-However, when you’re using the command line interface, you will need to specify the exact file path of the program for it to be executed.
+However, when you are using the command line interface, you will need to specify the exact file path of the program for it to be executed.
 Alternatively, you can use the change directory (cd) command to navigate the directories on your computer and open the folder where the program resides.

-To find the file path of the program you want to execute, you can either use the File Explorer window and navigate the location of the program.
+To find the file path of the program you want to execute, you can either use the File Explorer window and navigate to the location of the program, or you can search for the filename directly.
 From there, copy the address from the address bar in the File Explorer window and note down the name of the program’s executable file (.exe).

 If you do not have access to the File Explorer window, you will have to use the change directory (cd) command to switch to the respective directory for the program.
 In case you already know the absolute path of the program, then this can be ignored.

-Once you have the file path of the program you want to execute, all that is left is to provide the specified command with an admin account and execute it.
+Once you have the file path of the program you want to execute, all that is left to do is provide the specified command with an admin account and execute it.

 1. First of all, press the Windows key + R on your keyboard to open the Run dialog box.

-2. In the Run dialog box, type in cmd and hit Enter.
+2. In the Run dialog box, type “cmd” and press Enter.

-3. Now in the command prompt window, type in the following command and make your respective changes:
+3. Now, in the command prompt window, type in the following command and make the respective changes:

 runas /user:USERNAME "FILEPATH"